• Airbag warning light is on

-• Airbag may not deploy in a crash
+• Airbag system may not deploy in a collision

 • Damaged wiring or connectors

-Airbag: A safety device in vehicles designed to inflate in a collision to protect passengers.
+Airbag: A safety device in vehicles that inflates rapidly during a collision to prevent injury.

 • B0019